celery/celery/docs/userguide/application.rst

-    Using the name of a module is recomended as this means that the module doesn't need to be serialized when the multiprocessing pool is used.
+    Using the name of a module is recomended as this means that the module doesn't need to be serialized when the prefork pool is used.
 If you're experiencing configuration pickle errors then please try using the name of a module instead.